forestgrape/coronavirus/2_biological/virion_viability.md

 ### Protein Decay
 Coronaviruses have the proteins N = nucleocapsid protein, M = membrane protein, E = envelope protein and S = spike protein (some e.g. bovine coronaviruses additionally HE protein).
-* The spike proteins (and HE for coronaviruses where it is present) is most susceptible to loosing function since 1) the spikes point out from the envelope and thus is well accessible and exposed to substances on the outside.
+* The spike proteins (and HE for coronaviruses where it is present) is most susceptible to loosing function since 1) the spikes point out from the envelope and thus is well accessible and exposed to substances.
 2) The spikes are not in an energy minimized conformation since since they are spring loaded to initiate cell fusion (prefusion state).
 The tension makes them delicate and without metabolism once released the spike can't go back to the spring loaded state.
 * The N protein is not energy minimized thus at increased temperatures self decay occurs [to check and cite].
 * The M and E protein are generally more stable than the S protein, so if any of the proteins looses function, it is most likely the S protein [to check and cite].